AL4K4Z4M/DolphinTrap_gui/README.md

 I am, absolutely, not a developer, coder, or anything.
 I am barely learning Python right now.
 Who I am, is someone who has a high interest in network security and ideas.
 This program is entirely coded by ChatGPT, which I know will turn away many people.
 I am not trying to mascarade as something I am not, I am simply trying to create tools that help me with my tests.

-# As of 9/23/2024 this project will no longer be updated.
+# As of 9/23/2024 this project will not  be updated for the foreseeable future.
 I decided to pursue creating the same program with my own knowledge and learn as I do it.
 That project is at https://github.com/AL4K4Z4M/DolphinTrapCLI

+### If I ever return to this, it will be on my own, based on the code I am creating for DolphinTrapCLI.